 Remote company culture, even if you have occasional meetups in person, is completely different from that of a company with co-located employees.
 First of all, the employees have the opportunity to build better relationships with one another because they see each other every day.
 Then, there’s the point that company activities and recreational events are much different.

 Most of these things are self-explanatory, though, because remote work is, well, remote.
 One thing they both have in common is a need for culture.
 Make no mistake about it: Remote company culture is different, but it’s still necessary.
 Unfortunately, it’s also more difficult to build.

-What Does a Remote Team Look Like?
+What Is a Remote Team and How Does It Look Like?